 The Lemming Loop can be entered as either a solo runner or in relay teams of 2, 3 or 4 runners/walkers.
 If you are interested in participating in a relay event, but need to find a team, e-mail us and we’ll play matchmaker.

-For 2014, the location will be the Living Prairie Museum at 2795 Ness Ave in Winnipeg.
+Living Prairie Museum at 2795 Ness Ave in Winnipeg.
 We will have indoor facilities available to us, including washrooms.

 The four events all have different start times as follows: